Site connector version: 3.8

 1. Copy ubisense_site_connector_server onto your server

-2. Create a startup script or systemd configuration to run the executable on startup.
+2. Create a systemd configuration to run the executable on startup.

 Configuration